Accessibility

 Ongoing:

-• Staff and Council members have or are in the process of undertaking accessibility training.
+• Staff and Council members have taken accessibility training.

 • Accessibility issues are to be considered and addressed when building renovations occur.

-• Accessibility is taken into consideration in capital improvements.
+• Accessibility is taken into consideration in all capital improvements.

 2020